livingstonegcs/segment_tree_GSoC18/README.md

 The file 'segmentTree.hpp' is the header.

 The 2 naive tests are provided for showing how it works:
-1. 'test_int_arr.cpp' is a small test program which shows Range Sum Query.
+1. 'dummytest_int_arr.cpp' is a small test program which shows Range Sum Query.
-2. 'test_string_arr.cpp' is another test program which demonistrates the usage of string concatenation as a range query.
+2. 'dummytest_string_arr.cpp' is another test program which demonistrates the usage of string concatenation as a range query.